smt970913/ICU-EDM/README.md

 The original dataset is not provided in this repository, but can be obtained from the MIMIC-IV dataset website.
 The data is preprocessed and saved in the `data` folder as `state_id_table.csv` and `rl_state_table.csv`.
-5. `models/figure_plot.py`: The file for plotting the numerical results.

-In the following section, we provide the guideline to show the functions of `models/safe_fqi_model.py`, `models/train_set.py`, and `models/test_set.py`.
+In the following section, we provide the guideline to show the functions of `models/OCRL_model_fqi.py`, `models/train_set.py`, and `models/test_set.py`.

 ## Guideline